aabbtree77/esp32-vpn/README.md

 - Capacitive Soil Moisture Sensor v1.2 works, but its voltage/ADC value range between dry and wet soil leaves space for improvements.
   Most of the existing solutions based on the electrical resistance are worse due to the corrosion of the electrodes.
 Personal attempts to make soil-moisture sensitive resistors out of cheap construction-site gypsum did not meet success.

-- The problem of global connectivity has no answers, only choices.
-What a pity that we cannot simply send a UDP packet to a MAC address and instead have to deal with so many layers of IT crapola.

-- Ditch this whole approach in favour of the ESP Rainmaker cloud with the Arduino IDE and C++ API?!
+- ESP32 and MicroPython is ideal for projects within a LAN.
+In the case of the global connectivity this combo is no longer adequate as one needs an external MQTT broker with all the configuration shenanigans of "web2".
+Instead, one could opt for the ESP Rainmaker cloud with the Arduino IDE and its C++ API which is also highly suboptimal.

+- The best way would be to treat any ESP32 as an IPFS node, but solid codes do not exist there yet, and definitely not in MicroPython.
+As an example, kubo, the implementation of IPFS in Go, takes more than 60MB as a Linux package, and it is recommended "running it on a machine with at least 2 GB of RAM and 2 CPU cores (kubo is highly parallel).
+On systems with less memory, it may not be completely stable."

+- Therefore, ESP32 and MicroPython is still not there, but it leads to an interesting challenge of implementing IFPS on such low RAM devices.

 ## References